BandanaWDee/KirbyFruity/README.md

 Thanks iRevi for the name.

 ## How-to use
-1. Send "aEverr" an /np!
+1. Send "Wise Waddle Dee" an /np!

 ## How-to host
 1. Download the repository as zip